chihyeh/Paper-Writing/README.md

 </ul>

 For summary:
-* There are <strong>no improvement</strong> in all variables in the smallest detector cell size.
+* There are <strong>NO IMPROVEMENT</strong> in all variables in the smallest detector cell size.
 In some of variables, the biggest detector cell size is the best.
 This is an inetresting condition.<br />
 <br />
 <br />